ysthakur/gen-completions/README.md

 Things to do:

-- Port type 3, type 4, darwin, scdoc, and degroff parsers
+- Port darwin, scdoc, and degroff parsers
+- Find samples of type 4 to test
 - Ensure nested subcommands and multiple subcommands work
-- Test .gz, test excluding/including commands and directories
+- Add .gz files to the tests, test excluding/including commands and directories
 - Figure out why fish only seems to use man1, man6, and man8